-The campus bookstore is a great place to buy certain items, like a giant foam finger to wave spiritedly at the homecoming game, or a sweatshirt emblazoned with your alma mater’s logo.
+The campus bookstore is a great place to buy certain items, such as a giant foam finger to wave spiritedly at the homecoming game or a sweatshirt emblazoned with your school’s logo.
 As most seasoned college students know, however, it’s usually just about the last place you want to go to purchase textbooks.

-Aside from tuition and room and board, textbooks are likely the most expensive item on your school shopping list.
-As books are required by the majority of professors, there’s really no way to avoid buying them.
+After tuition and room and board, textbooks are likely the most expensive item on your school shopping list.
+As books are required by most professors, there’s really no way to avoid buying them.
 However, there are plenty of ways to save a good chunk of change.
-Ebates is a portal to an array of awesome offers, such as discounts and Cash Back offers at hundreds of retailers, including booksellers like Amazon.
-Ebates also offers some great deals at certain university bookstores, like Auburn University and Texas State University among others, so be sure to check these out for specialty texts you may not be able to find elsewhere.
+Ebates is a portal to an array of awesome offers, such as discounts at and Cash Back from hundreds of retailers, including booksellers like Amazon.
+Ebates also offers some great deals at certain university bookstores, such as Auburn Universityand Texas State University, where you might find specialty texts unavailable elsewhere.

 Here are a few tips to help you save a fortune on textbooks.

-Many professors are quite specific about the text they require for their class and will indicate an issue number for those texts that have been revised multiple times throughout the years.
-In some cases, this is pretty important — you wouldn’t want future surgeons relying upon medieval medical literature as their primary source of knowledge.
-However, many books contain very little variation between printing editions.
+Many professors are quite specific about the text they require for their class, and they will indicate an issue number for those texts that have been revised multiple times.
+In some cases, this is important; you wouldn’t want future surgeons relying upon medieval medical literature as their primary source of knowledge.
+Many books, however, contain very little variation between printing editions.
 Sometimes books are reprinted to fix typos printed in the first issue, or to add a longer preface or addendum.

 Professors often ask that each student purchase the same version of the text to ensure everyone is on the same page — literally.
 But, particularly if your class involves more independent rather than in-class reading, your professor may be willing to let you purchase an older version of the text, assuming there is no major variation between editions.
-The majority of professors are quite familiar with these texts, having studied them thoroughly before requiring them of students, so they will be able to advise you of whether this will be an issue.
+Most professors are quite familiar with these texts — having studied them thoroughly before requiring them of students — so they will be able to advise you whether this will be an issue.
 Older versions of textbooks are generally quite a bit cheaper, and are also easier to locate in used book stores.

-Amazon and Ebay have become hubs for back-to-school shopping, particularly because of their extensive selection of discounted books.
+Amazon and eBay have become hubs for back-to-school shopping, particularly because of their extensive selections of discounted books.
 Be sure to look at the multiple buying options each of these sites lists, as other used book stores and independent sellers often list their copies of the book on such websites as well to reach more potential buyers.

 In the modern era, it seems just about everything has an e-alternative, and books are no exception.
 Thousands of books are available on Kindle and Nook, as well as many other e-readers.
-These can easily be downloaded to a smartphone, tablet, or laptop, so you can read on the go without the hassle of toting around a bag full of heavy books.
+These can easily be downloaded to a smartphone, tablet or laptop, so you can read on the go without the hassle of toting around a bag full of heavy books.
 The other upside to this option is it can save you a whole lot of cash.
-Amazon and Barnes and Noble are good places to check for these.
+Amazon and Barnes & Noble are good places to check for e-books.